 Heat oil in pan until almost smoking.
 Add in the cashews, turn off heat, and let cook until cashews are light brown and smell roasted.
 Remove cashews and reserve oil.

 If you have a ninja or the like, that’s perfect, you will get a fine sauce, other tools will probably leave it chunkier, but that’s ok.
-Grind the peanuts with 1/4c of reserved oil and a splash of tea.
+Grind the cashews with 1/4c of reserved oil and a splash of tea.
 Add in the ginger, garlic, sambal and apple juice and grind until smooth.
 Add in aminos, vinegar and the rest of the tea, grind until mixed.
 With the blender running, stream in the sesame oil.

 Grind the peanuts to a coarse paste.
 Add ¼ cup of the reserved oil, a splash of the tea, the ginger, garlic, chili peppers, salt and sugar and continue to grind.
 Add the soy sauces and vinegar and grind some more.
 Remove to a mixing bowl and stir in the oils by hand.
 Stir in the remaining tea until the sauce is smooth.